DJ LeMahieu Player Props: Yankees vs. Dodgers

 - LeMahieu is batting .243 with nine doubles, a triple, six home runs and 16 walks.

-- LeMahieu has picked up a hit in 35 of 51 games this year, with multiple hits 10 times.
+- LeMahieu has picked up a hit in 68.6% of his 51 games this season, with at least two hits in 19.6% of them.

-- In 33.3% of his games this season, LeMahieu has had at least one RBI.
+- In 33.3% of his games this year, LeMahieu has had at least one RBI.
 He's picked up more than one in 7.8%.

-- He has scored in 19 games this year, with multiple runs four times.
+- In 19 of 51 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.